 Energy storage has become very popular as power prices continue to escalate, some feed-in tariffs schemes end and as battery technology evolves.
 Prices of battery systems have also reduced drastically meaning more and more solar owners can store their generated energy for use at night.

 Not everyone has an understanding of the reasons for all the hype about batteries.
-The following FAQ will help pick apart the key motivations and possibilities for installing a battery system in your home.
+The following Solar Battery Guide will help pick apart the key motivations and possibilities for installing a battery system in your home.

-3. Is my solar system compatible with a battery?
 The answer is YES.
-Despite a common solar marketplace misconception, the fact is ALL batteries can be compatible with any solar system.
+Despite a common solar marketplace misconception, the fact is ALL solar batteries can be compatible with any solar system.
 That’s because both your solar system and battery system are commonly plugged into your switchboard as two separate appliances, i.e. they don’t actually need to be plugged into each other to do their jobs.

 Still not convinced?
 Give us a call and and we can review your existing system and tell you.